 That’s it.
 The link will launch in the split view, and you can view the content in the second half of the split-screen.

-You could also long-press and drag and drop that link over to the other half of your screen to open in the split-screen window.
+You could also long-press and drag and drop that link to the other half of your screen to open the split-screen window.

-Open a Blank Window in Safari Split Screen
+Open a Blank Safari Window on Split Screen

 Here are the steps to open a blank window in Split View within the Safari browser: